DirtBagXon/hypseus_singe_data/README.md

 hypseus singe vldp -zlua roms/timegal.zip -framefile vldp/timegal/timegal.txt ...
 ```

-## Earlier version information

-All games in this repo now have been switched to use the new overlay functions.
-You should therefore begin to replace the `.singe` LUA code on existing games with the latest code from this repository.
-A future version of `hypseus` will remove the legacy overlay compeltely and overlays will/may look misaligned, or not work, on releases beyond **2.10.4** of hypseus.
+### Categorizations

-The following categories still apply, but new `sbc` games will utilize the `Minimal` overlay switching within the `00-singe2/Framework`.
+New `sbc` games will utilize the `Minimal` overlay switching within the `00-singe2/Framework`.
 Some games have been left within the `sbc` categories as they do not utilize the `Framework` and remain to allow running on the lower spec hardware.
 The `00-singe2-ports-gungames` being the most obvious.
 These games should still update LUA from the repo to ensure overlays are aligned correctly moving forward.

-For any third party full game repos, video/audio from these is still valid.
-You are only required to change the LUA and peripheral files of these games to the new format.
-No re-encoding is required with `ffmpeg`.
-These repos should update their files in due course.
-This is analagous to updating the game `ROM` to a later version.

-### Earlier Categorizations

-This will allow a recategorization of currently ported games which were created to run on lower
+Categorization of currently ported games which were created to run on lower
-powered single-board computer devices, such as the _Raspberry Pi_ and _RK3328_, and used
+powered single-board computer devices, such as the _Raspberry Pi_ and _RK3328_, used
 minimalist overlays.
 These will now be part of the `00-singe2-ports-sbc` folder.
 **Note:** This format is now deprecated in favor of the new _Minimal Overlay_ within the `00-singe2`
 games folder.